< back to guides

 Cutting Down on Sitting Inventory

-Sitting inventory is all the stuff on your shelf or in storage that ain't selling.
+Sitting inventory is all the stuff on your shelf or in beverage storage that ain't selling.
 Worse, it may be spoiling and going bad.
 You don't want to find out the hard way can wine go bad.
 It ties up money and takes up space.
 Space that could be used for items that do actually sell.

 But accurate inventory can help you reduce it by setting accurate par levels and allowing you to embrace strategic purchasing from your suppliers.
 It can also help you figure out how to stop shrinkage.
 With accurate variance numbers, you can pinpoint weak links on staff, in training, or in policy.